S-C-A-N/SCANsat/README.md

 ### 2. Types of Scans
 ------------------------------------------
+SCANsat supports several different kinds of scans (as opposed to scanning modules or parts).

+As of May 2014, these include:
+  * **RadarLo**: Basic, Low-Resolution RADAR Altimetry (b&w, limited zoom)
+  * **RadarHi**: Advanced, High-Resolution RADAR Altimetry (in color, unlimited zoom)
+  * **Slope**: Slope Data converted from RADAR data
+  * **Biome**: Biome Detection and Classification (in color, unlimited zoom)
+  * **Anomaly**: Anomaly Detection and Labeling

+Other parts and add-ons are free to include one or more of these kinds of scans.
+In general, we would request that similar (same order of magitude) scanning paramters and limitations are used on custom parts, but this is not a requirement.

 ### 3. Basic Usage
 ------------------------------------------

+Put scanner part on rocket, aim rocket at sky, launch.
+If your rocket is not pointing at the sky, you are probably not going to map today, because most sensors only work above 5 km.

+You can start scanning by selecting a SCANsat part's context menu, enabling the part.
+Here, you will find a **small map**.

+The mapping interface consists of a small-ish map of the planet, as far as it has been scanned in your current game.
+It scans and updates quickly and shows positions of the active vessel, as well as other scanning vessels in orbit around the same planet.
+Orbital information is also provided.
+For a slower but more detailed view, see the **[big map][4]**.

 ### 4. Big Map
 ------------------------------------------
+A bigger map can be rendered on demand.
+Rendered maps are automatically saved to GameData/SCANsat/PluginData.
+Note that position indicators for vessels or anomalies are not visible on exported images (but they may be a future release).

+You can mouse over the big map to see what sensors have data for the location, as well as terrain elevation, and other details.

+Right-clicking on the big map shows a magnified view around the position where you clicked.
+Mouse operations work inside this magnified view just like they work outside, meaning the data displayed at the bottom window applies to your position inside the magnified view, and right-clicking inside it will increase magnification.
+This can be useful to find landing spots which won't kill your kerbals.

 ### 5. Parts and Sensor Types
 ------------------------------------------

 ### 6. (Career Mode) Research and Development
 ------------------------------------------
 ### 7. Background Scanning